-The purpose of conducting a stream habitat survey using a basin, or census, design is to capture habitat conditions at a watershed scale.
-This design will produce the most accurate and reliable inventory of all habitats in a watershed.
-Data collected at this comprehensive scale are often needed to evaluate and prioritize habitat restoration projects, detect changes resulting from natural and anthropomorphic influences, and help guide habitat management plans.
+Conducting a stream habitat survey using a basin or census design captures habitat conditions at a watershed scale.
+This design produces the most accurate and reliable inventory of all habitats in a watershed.
+Data collected at this comprehensive scale are often needed to evaluate and prioritize habitat restoration projects, detect changes resulting from natural and anthropogenic influences, and help guide habitat management plans.